song2yu/Mono2Stereo/README.md

 cd mono2stereo
 ```

-First, you need to download the weights of [depth anything v2-small](https://huggingface.co/spaces/LiheYoung/Depth-Anything/tree/main/checkpoints) to the 'depth/checkpoints/' folder, and also download the weights of the [dual-condition baseline model](https://pan.baidu.com/s/12cG1_o9G8qwkQLKm7B6XNQ?pwd=phns) to the 'checkpoint/' folder.
+First, you need to download the weights of [depth anything v2-small](https://huggingface.co/spaces/LiheYoung/Depth-Anything/tree/main/checkpoints) to the 'depth/checkpoints/' folder, and also download the weights of the [dual-condition baseline model](https://pan.baidu.com/s/12cG1_o9G8qwkQLKm7B6XNQ?pwd=phns) (or from [🤗](https://huggingface.co/Two-hot/Mono2Stereo/tree/main)) to the 'checkpoint/' folder.